ocp-power-automation/ocp4-upi-powervs/docs/quickstart.md

 ### Delete Bootstrap Node

 Once the deployment is completed successfully, you can safely delete the bootstrap node.
-This step is optional but recommended to free up the used during install.
+This step is optional but recommended to free up the resources used during install.

 1. Change the `count` value to 0 in `bootstrap` map variable and re-run the apply command.
 Eg: `bootstrap = {memory = "16", processors = "2", "count" = 0}`
 2. Run command `terraform apply -var-file var.tfvars`